monarch-initiative/monarch-legacy/README.md

 The Monarch web application was designed to support the integration of diverse JavaScript libraries and HTML fragments.
 This was to encourage experimentation with different visualization frameworks and technology.
 The Monarch web application associates a given route (e.g., `/page/about`) with a handler that generates the correct webpage by assembling pieces via the server-side pup-tent library.
 This allows different web pages within the Monarch app to have completely different Javascript and CSS resources, and has been useful in the development of Monarch's features.

 Recently, we have been evolving the codebase to support modern web front-end tooling, including the use of preprocessors (e.g., LESS, JSHint), the bundling and minification of JS and CSS resources, and a more rapid development cycle.
 In the short term, we expect this will result in more effective and pleasant development experience, as well as a more efficient web application.
-In the longer term, we may choose to build Monarch as a single-page app, in which case this bundling is essential.
+In the longer term, this will enable us to build parts of the Monarch UI as a single-page app.

 Details on how to use the new tech are later in this document at [New UI Tools and Bundling Instructions](#new-ui-tools-and-bundling-instructions).